-RiverCOG's investment in capital assets for its governmental activities as of June 30, 2022 totaled \$131,625 (net of accumulated depreciation and amortization).
+RiverCOG's investment in capital assets for its governmental activities as of June 30, 2024 totaled \$161,419 (net of accumulated depreciation and amortization).
 This investment in capital assets includes furniture and equipment and a right to use asset.
-The total increase in RiverCOG's investment in capital assets for the current fiscal year was \$125,708, or 95%.
-The increase is primarily attributable to the implementation of GASB 87 lease standard.
+The total increase in RiverCOG's investment in capital assets for the current fiscal year was \$52,232.